aubsec/cta/README.md

 ## License

-cta.py is a tool for doing automated seraches of MD5 hash values from various threat sources.
+cta.py is a tool for doing automated seraches of string values from various threat intelligence sources.

 Copyright (C) 2016 Matthew Aubert